seaasses/address-artisan/README.md

 In this example, use: `m/1034543799'/0'/0'/335682406/36995`

-2. Since wallet software typically uses a default gap of 20 addresses, you'll need to adjust this in the Advanced settings.
+2. Since software wallets uses a default gap of 20 addresses, you'll need to adjust this in the Advanced settings.
 Set the gap limit to a value higher than your address index.

 ![Change gap limit](./assets/vanity_wallet_gap_limit.png)